pagedjs/pagedjs-website/src/content/pagedjs101/tutos/01-page.md

   <img src="/images/tutos-at_page-04.png" alt="On the same document we can see that the titles stands alone on the first page and that the first chapter begins on page 3 with a chapter title laying on a purple background" >
 </figure>

 Nicer isn’t it?
-It still requires a lot of enhancements
+It still requires a lot of enhancements.
+However, before going deeper in the design process, we’ll take some time to discuss the elephant in the room, I mean, look at those margins!
+It would be a shame to let them untouched.